TheTechRobo/Hexfind/README.md

 2. Make window active.
 DO NOT SKIP THIS STEP!
 3. Click X
 4. The tkinter.colorchooser.askcolor() should pop up.
 Select a colour.
-5. Take note of number printed into terminal
+5. Take note of number printed into terminal.
 That is your colour.
 Format:
 `RGB RGB RGB 'HEX'`

 Enjoy!